 He loves the hours and days sitting quietly with trees, and spends as much time watching weather, light and wildlife as he does sketching.
 Richard’s visual language is a mix of traditional representations and more experimental marks and colours to try and communicate the sounds, smells and feel of these places alongside his deep emotional connection with them.

 Richard studied Fine Art at Hereford College of Art and Gloucestershire University and has a studio at Unit 6 in Hereford.
 He is an invited member of The Arborealists, a national group of artists united around the tree motif.
-Site specific collaborations with this group include Exmoor and Dartmoor National Parks and Lady Park Wood in the Wye Valley with woodland ecologist George Peterken MBE.
-There are links to a professional film and book about this project on Richard’s web site.
+Site specific collaborations with this group include Exmoor and Dartmoor, Staverton Park and Lady Park Wood in the Wye Valley with woodland ecologist George Peterken MBE.
+There are links to a professional film and book about the Lady Park Wood project on Richard’s web site.

 North Wood SSSI, Herefordshire Wildlife Trust reserve